-Unit Unit Theme Length of Placement Secondary Professional Experience 1: Planning Planning 2 Weeks Secondary Professional Experience 2: Assessment and Reporting Assessment and Reporting 3 Weeks Professional Experience 3: Using Data to Inform Teaching and Learning Using Data to Inform Teaching and Learning 3 Weeks Professional Experience 4: The Internship Demonstration of Meeting the Graduate Teacher Standards Whole school term plus 5 full days prior
+Unit Unit Theme Length of Placement Primary Professional Experience 1: Planning for Teaching Planning 2 weeks Primary Professional Experience 2: Leadership and Stewardship for Diverse Learning Environments Creating positive learning environments 3 weeks Primary Professional Experience 3: Evaluating Learning Assessment 4 weeks Professional Experience 4: The Internship Demonstration of meeting the Graduate Teacher Standards Whole school term + 5 full days prior

 Please note that all placements are to be conducted in a full-time block mode.
-None of the four professional experience placements can be broken or split into shorter periods.
+None of the four Professional Experience placements can be broken or split into shorter periods.
 These units must be undertaken in sequence and passed in order to graduate from this ITE course.